Extract from Sample_MyE2B.cfg...

 Note that if using .f24 fonts, the E2B menu dimensions will need to be changed because less lines are available on the screen.

 Note: If you have set BIOSFONT=1 then the BIOS font will be used for characters 0x20-0x7F.
-If you also specify a FONT to be loaded, the full unifont.hex.gz font will be loaded, then E2B will load the BIOS fonts for the 0x20-0x7F characters and then it will load the specified user font (which contains characters 0x20-0x7E if you use the E2B font files provided).
+If you also specify a FONT to be loaded, the full unifont.hex.gz font will be loaded first, then E2B will load the BIOS fonts for the 0x20-0x7F characters and then it will load the specified user font - if one is specified (which also contains characters 0x20-0x7E if you use the E2B font files provided).

 \_ISO\docs\Sample mnu files\E2B Menus\Font_Demo.mnu - This menu will add lots of different font choices to the Main menu so you can switch to any font (ASCII codes 32-127 only, so only standard ASCII English characters supported, so they can only be used for English because any special non-English characters will be displayed in the normal unifont font).

 There are also other font .mnu files in the Sample mnu Files folder, e.g. Change_Font24.mnu will test large fonts, or you can copy the \_ISO\docs\Fonts\$FontTest.mnu file to the \_ISO\MAINMENU folder test any normal 16-pixel high font with your menu (or add some demo menus using \_ISO\Pimp_my_drive.cmd).

 There is also a \_ISO\docs\Sample mnu Files\Change_Font.mnu file - copy this to the \_ISO\MAINMENU folder to test any of the 16-pixel high fonts with your menu.

 If your chosen language requires special non-ASCII characters (i.e. non-English languages), use the default unifont file only.